15 of the Best High Paying Jobs for Teens

 I recommend taking a photo of your work before and after and maybe even a picture of you cutting the grass yourself (for some credibility).
 Had I known the kid could do a good job I would have hired him.

 How Much Can You Make?
-It really depends on how big the yard is but average rates are $30-$100 per lawn.
+It really depends on how big the yard is but this could be one of the highest paying teen jobs with the average rates at $30-$100 per lawn.

 If you enjoy cleaning (some people really do and are good at it), you could make some good money doing this.